ZhangYichi1994/hugo-academic/content/post/MemoryUVic/index.md

 I rented a temporary house, actually, it was an attic over a garage to spend the following 2 weeks because the I house I rented for one year are not available at that time.
 The house owner is a white old man called Wayne, yeah, the Batman Wayne.
 He was really gentle and he had visited over 80 countries around the world.
 He told me that it was not necessary to worry about the life in the future, what I would live with are just people.
 Actually, he was right.
 I got the same conclusion when I finished the visiting life.

 ![First Sight of University of Victoria](./firstSightUvic.jpg "First Sight of University of Victoria") The cooking materials are rare in the temporary house.
 I had to bought some in the next day, and I first saw the milestone of University of Victoria.
 It is too expensive buying food in Victoria.
-And I found a bug, I can't use high temperature to cook Chinese because it would generate smoke and trigger the smoke alert.
+And I found a bug, I can't use high temperature to cook Chinese food because it would generate smoke and trigger the smoke alert.

 ## Get Used to the Life in Canada

-![The house I lived for one year](./houseILived.jpg "The house I lived for one year") Seven days later, the house owner told me that the house I rent was available.
-Your house is huge, my friend told me.
+![The house I lived for one year](./houseILived.jpg "The house I lived for one year") Seven days later, the house owner, who is the land master of the one year house I rent,told me that the house I rent was available.
+"Your house is huge", my friend told me.
 At first I did not believe him until I realized that the area I lived is just a small part of this house.

 ![The yard of the house I lived](./myYard.jpg "The yard of the house I lived, it is beautiful") After the snow vanished, I saw the beautiful environment in Victoria.
 The house owner told me that this is the most beautiful city in Canada, much prettier than East.
 He was right!
 I nearly got a feel of my child life in Taigu, clear sky and green grass.
 My friend told me that he had prepared a lot of anti-allergic drugs to alleviate the symptom of rhinitis, but after he arrived in Victoria, he noticed that these drugs were waste of money, the air is really good there.